pymupdf/PyMuPDF/docs/functions.rst

          /ID [ (\227\366/gx\016ds\244\207\326\261\\\305\376u) (H\323\177\346\371pkF\243\262\375\346\325\002) ]
       >>

       .. note:: MuPDF is capable of recovering from a number of damages a PDF may have.
 This includes re-generating a trailer, where the end of a file has been lost (e.g. because of incomplete downloads).
-If however *None* is returned for a PDF, then the recovery mechanisms were unsuccessful and you should check for any error messages (:attr:`Document.openErrCode`, :attr:`Document.openErrMsg`, :attr:`Tools.fitz_stderr`).
+If however *None* is returned for a PDF, then the recovery mechanisms did not work and you should check for any error messages: ``print(fitz.TOOLS.mupdf_warnings()``.

 -----